Vite-plugin-ssr doesn't have a built-in redirect mechanism, but it provides enough control: we can implement URL redirections ourselves.

 To remove the hydration mismatch, we may need to redirect on both the client-side and server-side.

-There are situations when server-side redirection is not an option and we can only redirect on the client-side.
+There are situations when server-side redirection isn't an option and we can only redirect on the client-side.
 In such case we can suppress the hydration mismatch warning.
 Alternatively, we can also first hydrate the original page (before redirecting) and then redirect and render the new page.